The Entitled Sons: 2022-present: Debut and No Clue

 The Entitled Sons' debut single, "Break", was released on 20 January 2022.
 Within a few days, the single reached the top 10 on iTunes.
 "Break" debuted and peaked at number 45 on the UK Singles Downloads Chart on 28 January 2022.
 A second single, "Unconditional", was released in March 2022, and is about their mother, Sarah Beeny.

 In early 2023, the band competed in the Pilton Stage competition, a contest that provides up-and-coming bands and solo artists of any musical genre from all around the UK the chance to compete for a performance slot at Glastonbury Festival.
 The Entitled Sons won the competition.
 The band released the single "Not Invited" in April 2023.
 The single "It's Time" followed in May 2023.
 On 9 June 2023, the band released the single "These Days", in aid of Cancer Research UK.
 The single debuted and peaked at number 5 on the UK Singles Downloads Chart Top 100 on 16 June 2023.
 The band performed at Glastonbury on 22 June 2023.

 On 10 May 2024, the band released the single "Maybe"; an official music video was released on the same day.
 In July 2024, the band released the single "Jocelyn", which was praised by Clash.
 An EP, Still Too Young was announced, but this was not released.

 On 25 April 2025, they released the single "Still Smiling".
 On 25 July 2025, they released the single "Pretty Please".
 The single "Ordinary Boy" was released on 29 August 2025.
-Their debut studio album, No Clue, is due for release in Autumn 2025.
+Their debut studio album, No Clue, was released 28 November 2025, debuting and peaking at number 76 on the UK Albums Downloads Chart.
+A one-off concert at the O2 Academy Bristol was announced for 14 February 2026.

+On 12 June 2026, the band released the single "Epitaph (Not There)"; it peaked at number 12 on the UK Physical Singles Chart and at number 7 on the UK Vinyl Singles Chart.